yael333/yael333.github.io/data/memsafety.md

 The way the flag is allocated is incredibly weird though, it uses the ``ManuallyDrop`` trait - meaning the flag persists in memory after it gets out of scope (exits the function).
 This is a huge hint later down the line, perhaps we could leak values off the heap and leak the flag.
 Anyways, let's continue~

 In terms of the Rust program we're almost done.
 One last look at how the services get executed:
-Both services get first allocated and only then ran, meaning they're all simoustanly in scope and present in memory as they run, this only strengthens the theory we had earlier.
+Both services get first allocated and only then ran, meaning they're all simultaneously  in scope and present in memory as they run, this only strengthens the theory we had earlier.

 server/src/main.rs